invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    those who wake early will succeed = al que madruga dios le ayuda do not put off for tomorrow what you can do today = no deja para mañana lo que puedas hacer hoy sometimes challenges contain opportunities = no hay mal que por bien no venga el que nace para maceta no pasa del corredor = he who sticks to what is safe will not advance in life you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien el querer es poder = desire is power
+    those who wake early will succeed = al que madruga dios le ayuda do not put off for tomorrow what you can do today = no deja para mañana lo que puedas hacer hoy sometimes challenges contain opportunities = no hay mal que por bien no venga el que nace para maceta no pasa del corredor = he who is born for the pot does not leave the hallway you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien el querer es poder = desire is power